DLuckYD/DLuckYD/README.md

 * Unity gameplay systems and game architecture
 * Quest, dialogue, reward, inventory, save/load, and UI systems
 * Hardware interaction with Unity using microcontrollers and sensors
-* Recommendation systems based on real-world datasets
 * Computer graphics and ray tracing experiments
-* Backend and web applications

 ## Languages